Skip to content

 Indiana plumbing license requirements

-The Indiana licensing agency has certain requirements that applicants must meet before obtaining an apprentice, journeyman, or contractor license for plumbing.
+The Indiana Professional Licensing Agency has certain general requirements that applicants must meet before obtaining an apprentice, journeyman, or contractor plumbing license.
 Here’s a list of the criteria you must meet at each level of licensing:

 License TypeRequirements

-Plumbing Apprentice– Be an Indiana resident who is at least 18 years of age
+Plumbing Apprentice• Must be at least 17 years of age

-– Provide proof of enrollment in an accredited school and the license number of your supervising journeyman plumber or plumbing contractor
+• Provide proof of enrollment in an accredited apprenticeship program with a form signed by your supervising journeyman plumber or plumbing contractor

-– Complete the necessary application and apprentice registry forms
+• Complete the necessary application and pay the $10 application fee

-2) Have a plumbing license from another state and proof of 4 years of experience working for a licensed plumbing business
+2. Have a plumbing license from another state and provide proof of 4 years of experience working for a licensed plumbing business

-– Complete the necessary applications and pay the $30 fee
+• Complete the necessary applications and pay the $30 application fee

-– Complete the necessary applications and pay the $50 fee
+• Complete the necessary applications and pay the $50 application fee

 For more information or FAQs about the Indiana plumber licensing process, you can visit the professional licensing agency website.